The Good Life (1975 TV series): In popular culture

 The Good Life features in an episode of The Young Ones titled "Sick" where Vyvyan (played by Adrian Edmondson) rips apart the title page after the first 10 seconds of the opening credits of this show while criticising it, saying, "It's so bloody nice!
 Felicity 'Treacle' Kendal and Richard 'Sugar-Flavoured Snot' Briers!
 What do they do now?!
 Chocolate bloody button ads, that's what!
 They're nothing but a couple of reactionary stereotypes, confirming the myth that everyone in Britain is a lovable middle-class eccentric.
 And I hate them!"

-Giles Coren and Sue Perkins worked together on a four-episode series Giles and Sue Live the Good Life, broadcast to celebrate the 35th anniversary of the original series.
+Giles Coren and Sue Perkins worked together on a four-episode BBC series Giles and Sue Live the Good Life, broadcast in 2010 to celebrate the 35th anniversary of the original series.
 In the series, they recreated an attempt by two city-dwellers to adjust to country life, in ways such as raising their own barnyard animals, creating their own Christmas decorations and knitting their own clothing.

 In late 2020, a podcast celebrating sitcoms of the 1970s – The Sitcom Archive Deep Dive Overdrive — was launched.
 The weekly show examines and celebrates every episode ever made of The Good Life made throughout its first series.

 Some have connected the increasing popularity of hobby farms to the success of TV shows like The Good Life.